Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Going on a guided tour

-If you’re interested, you can book your guided tour here with Lido Tours for just under $43.
+If you’re interested, you can book your guided tour on Viator with Lido Tours for €39 per person (or on GetYourGuide for €43).

 We’ve done almost 10 guided tours with Lido Tours and they’ve always been great!
 It’s a family-run business in Madeira that’s been around since 1996.

-*We usually book our guided tours on GetYourGuide but for this specific hike, Viator actually has the cheapest option available.
+*We usually book our guided tours on GetYourGuide, but for this specific hike, Viator actually has the cheapest option available.

 Best time to hike Ponta de São Lourenço